Use Case

 Sharing of Threat Intelligence

 To help feed the ecosystem and the DDoS defense community as a whole, both Sightline and AED deployments send anonymous attack stats back to NETSCOUT’s ASERT and ATLAS (Active Threat Level Analysis System), providing information about observed DDoS attacks and other forms of cyber threats experienced by these organizations.
 No one has the global-threat-intelligence presence that NETSCOUT employs to provide awareness for our customers and the DDoS protection community as a whole.
-This awareness is generated through Omnis Threat Horizon, Threat Reports, Blog Posts, Threat Advisories and a continuous feed of Threat Intelligence that arms all Arbor DDoS protection products.
+This awareness is generated through Cyber Threat Horizon, Threat Reports, Blog Posts, Threat Advisories and a continuous feed of Threat Intelligence that arms all Arbor DDoS protection products.

 • Threat Reports – NETSCOUT’s bi-annual Threat Intelligence Report offers our customer unique insight into worldwide DDoS attack activity and other cybersecurity threats.